sloeck0407/HabitTracker/README.md

-# HabitTracker# My Habit Tracker App
+# My Habit Tracker App

 This habit tracker will help you create habits (and brake habits) by letting you custumize each habit, making it either daily, weekly, monthly or yearly; and checking it off everytime you complete it.
 The longer you keep your habits, the bigger your streak will be!